-SDS2000 provides 4 analog input channels (CH1, CH2, CH3 and CH4) and provides independent vertical control system for each channel.
-As the vertical system setting methods of the 4 channels are the same, this chapter takes CH1 as an example to introduce the setting method of the vertical system.
+The oscilloscope provides 2 analog input channels (CH1, CH2) and provides independent vertical control system for each channel.
+As the vertical system setting methods of both channels are the same, this chapter takes CH1 as an example to introduce the setting method of the vertical system.